chauxvive/FeynmanTributePage/README.md

+# Richard Feynman Tribute Page

-# This is my Feynman Tribute Page from Free Code Camp's Responsive Design Certificate
+## This is my Feynman Tribute Page from Free Code Camp's Responsive Design Certificate

-## This is a simple project using the Chicago Tribute stylesheet for a clean, newspaper-like look.
+### This is a simple project using the Chicago Tribute stylesheet for a clean, newspaper-like look.